KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 Flutter + Dart does things like Widgets, Futures, strong typing with `late` to escape, await/async, etc.
 It's composition-based such that components are wrapped rather than adding attributes to them.

-You might also notice as we progress that I put the most work into this one, and progressively less the longer I went on 😀
+> You might also notice that the app quality gets progressively worse as I get bored ☹️

 {{< video path="img/Demo_Flutter" alt="Flutter is interesting and looks pretty nice" >}}